-- Intonation is very good for being in this price range (Obviously not as good as my pro horns but it’s among the absolute best in it’s price range)
+- Intonation is very good for being in this price range (nearly if not as good as my pro horns and it’s the absolute best in it’s price range)

 What should you do?

-This is a fine trumpet indeed and with the 30 day money back guarantee that Amazon offers there is really no way to go wrong here.
-I tested this trumpet, during a music festival a while back, and I was very impressed with how well it played for being a trumpet in this price range.
+This is a fine trumpet indeed and with the one year guarantee there is really no way to go wrong here.
+I tested this trumpet for the first time, during a music festival a while back, and I was very impressed with how well it played for being a trumpet in this price range.
+Later on I tried it once more and actually bought one for myself.
 If you feel like this is a price you can afford, and the following category will be too expensive, I’d say go for this horn.
 I’m sure it will serve you well and you can’t really go wrong with it.